Shaolin Monastery: Northern Wei and Northern Zhou dynasties

 The idea that Bodhidharma founded martial arts at the Shaolin Temple was spread in the 20th century.
 However, martial arts historians have shown this legend stems from a 17th-century qigong manual known as the Yijin Jing.
 The oldest available copy was published in 1827.
 The composition of the text itself has been dated to 1624.
 Even then, the association of Bodhidharma with martial arts only became widespread as a result of the 1904–1907 serialization of the novel The Travels of Lao Ts'an in Illustrated Fiction Magazine:

 One of the most recently invented and familiar of the Shaolin historical narratives is a story that claims that the Indian monk Bodhidharma, the supposed founder of Chinese Chan (Zen) Buddhism, introduced boxing into the monastery as a form of exercise around a.d.
 525. This story first appeared in a popular novel, The Travels of Lao T'san, published as a series in a literary magazine in 1907.
 This story was quickly picked up by others and spread rapidly through publication in a popular contemporary boxing manual, Secrets of Shaolin Boxing Methods, and the first Chinese physical culture history published in 1919.
 As a result, it has enjoyed vast oral circulation and is one of the most "sacred" of the narratives shared within Chinese and Chinese-derived martial arts.
 That this story is clearly a twentieth-century invention is confirmed by writings going back at least 250 years earlier, which mention both Bodhidharma and martial arts but make no connection between the two.

-Other scholars see an earlier connection between Da Mo and the Shaolin Monastery.
+Other scholars see an earlier connection between Bodhidharma and the Shaolin Monastery.
 The monk and his disciples are said to have lived at a spot about a mile from the Shaolin Temple that is now a small nunnery.

-In the 6th century, around AD 547, The Record of the Buddhist Monasteries says Da Mo visited the area near Mount Song.
+Around AD 547, the Record of the Buddhist Monasteries says Bodhidharma visited the area near Mount Song.
 In AD 645, The Continuation of the Biographies of Eminent Monks describes him as being active in the Mount Song region.
-Around AD 710, Da Mo is identified specifically with the Shaolin Temple (Precious Record of Dharma's Transmission or Chuanfa Baoji) and writes of his sitting facing a wall in meditation for many years.
-It also speaks of Huike's many trials in his efforts to receive instruction from Da Mo.
-In the 11th century (1004), a work embellishes the Da Mo legends with great detail.
-A stele inscription at the Shaolin Monastery dated to 728 AD reveals Da Mo residing on Mount Song.
-Another stele from AD 798 speaks of Huike seeking instruction from Da Mo.
-Another engraving, dated to 1209, depicts the barefoot saint holding a shoe, according to the ancient legend of Da Mo.
-A plethora of 13th- and 14th-century steles feature Da Mo in various roles.
+Around AD 710, Bodhidharma is identified specifically with the Shaolin Temple (Precious Record of Dharma's Transmission or Chuanfa Baoji) and writes of his sitting facing a wall in meditation for many years.
+It also speaks of Huike's many trials in his efforts to receive instruction from Bodhidharma.
+In 1004, a work embellishes the Bodhidharma legends with great detail.
+A stele inscription at the Shaolin Monastery dated to 728 AD reveals Bodhidharma residing on Mount Song.
+Another stele from AD 798 speaks of Huike seeking instruction from Bodhidharma.
+Another engraving, dated to 1209, depicts the barefoot saint holding a shoe, according to the ancient legend of Bodhidharma.
+A plethora of 13th- and 14th-century steles feature Bodhidharma in various roles.
 One 13th-century image shows him riding a fragile stalk across the Yangtze River.
 In 1125, a special temple was constructed in his honor at the Shaolin Monastery.